caitp/gulp-ddescribe-iit/README.md

 [![NPM Version](http://img.shields.io/npm/v/gulp-ddescribe-iit.svg)](https://www.npmjs.org/package/gulp-ddescribe-iit)

 Based on @btford's [grunt-ddescribe-iit](https://github.com/btford/grunt-ddescribe-iit), with a gulp and ANSI color makeover.
+Consider using [gulp-acorn-ddescribe-iit](https://github.com/caitp/gulp-acorn-ddescribe-iit) to minimize false positives.
+If submitting patches, please submit patches to both projects, or at least file a bug to make sure they maintain feature parity.

 ## Hows it look!?